Career 14 min read

 The kind of companies you will be applying to will most likely fit one of those three categories—each with its pros and cons.

+Agencies build products for other people.
+They are paid to write code for a client, usually for a fixed amount of time.
 Agency work is great for junior developers because you will see a lot of different products as well as a lot of different codebases and possible coding styles.

-Typically, in the Ruby on Rails world, you will find Agencies and Consultancies bundled into one company.
 Consultancies are still paid to write code for other people, but this time they are not writing a new product but improving an existing one.
+Because consultancies are hired for their brain and expertise, it will be difficult, as a junior, to find your way in.

+Products is a vast title.
 Unlike agency work, product work tends to be less stressful.
 Deadlines still exist, but they are fixed internally and tend to be less dramatic.
-So the product work environment tends to lead to a simpler / calmer experience.

 Closing words